jschomay/httpacman/notes.md

   - http://www.capzles.com/ also doesn't work (and some others) because they try to load http://localhost:8000/crossdomain.xml.
 I can't find where they request that, maybe in flash.
 What ever does, it's getting the wrong origin.
 Setting <base> doesn't help.
 Maybe in this case our server can see if we have the file, and if not, it can request it from a replaced version of that url and then return it

-  - http://www.drudgereport.com/ dosn't have a full html document, it starts with <title>, meaning there's no <head> for us to latch on to.
-This seems like either an error, or an anomly, let's blacklist it.

   - http://studio.inmobi.com/

+- I test for a <head> in server to make sure we can latch on, but some sites fail even though I see a head in there, not sure why